 There are more routes leading from San Juan de Ortega to Burgos but the most popular one passes through Agés.
-In this village you will find the beautiful Iglesia de Santa Eulalia where the remains of King Garcia de Navarre were originally stored.
+In this village, you will find the beautiful Iglesia de Santa Eulalia where the remains of King Garcia de Navarre were originally stored.

 After you leave Agés you will walk two more kilometers until you reach the next village, Atapuerca, where the Iglesia de San Martin is located.
-Just three kilometers away from this small village, 800,000 year old human remains were discovered.
+Just three kilometers away from this small village, 800,000-year-old human remains were discovered.
 These are the oldest human remains discovered in Europe!

-Next you will pass through the villages of Villalval, Cardenuela de Riopico and Orbaneja, the latter has a very good café.
+Next, you will pass through the villages of Villalval, Cardenuela de Riopico, and Orbaneja, the latter has a very good café.
 From here on you will walk to Villafria which is a suburb of Burgos.

-You can follow this link to book online your hostel or room in Burgos or to search accommodation on your way!
+You can follow this link to book online your hostel or room in Burgos or to search for accommodation on your way!